ntp488/PokemonOrange/README.md

     Learn about new species of Pokémon and store their information in the Pokédex.
 Can you catch them all?
   </li>
   <li>
-    Save your Pokémon journey in single player mode or multiplayer mode and then load your game in the mode of your choice.
+    Save your Pokémon journey in single player mode or multiplayer mode and load your game in the mode of your choice.
   </li>
 </ul>
 More features will be added as development progresses.